 General Intercessions for the Fifteenth Sunday in Ordinary Time, Cycle B (from Priests for Life)

-From Archives (Homilies for 15th Sunday, Year B):
+From Archives (15th Ordinary Sunday - Year B):

 Bulletin (Parting words to Holy Family)